 Terraform provides and generates an execution plan that puts in a better description of the way to reach the desired state.
 Executes this documented way and builds the described infrastructure.
 Terraform can identify the changes made to the configuration and creates incremental execution plans that can be further applied.
 Terraform has the ability to manage and include low-level components such as the compute instances, storage, networking, high-level components such as DNS entries, SaaS features, etc., Now that we have discussed all these features let us now take a look at the benefits that Terraform has to offer to individuals or organization.

 Following are some of the advantages of using Terraform, let us now take a look at each and every one of them:

 The tool Bower is a known package management system that works solely for the client-side programming on the internet, which depends on Node.js and npm.
 Bower is said to work with GIT and GitHub repositories.
-Bower is said to offer a generic and an un-opinionated solution to the problem of front-end package management, which exposing the necessary package dependency model via an API.
+Bower is said to offer a generic and un-opinionated solution to the problem of front-end package management, exposing the necessary package dependency model via an API.
 This API can further be consumed by a more opinionated build stack.
 Bower runs over GIT and is package-agnostic.